BlankTuber/EasterEggHunt2025/README.md

 The Navigator found himself in a chamber filled with ancient instruments emitting 8-bit musical tones that echoed among the stars.
 Each melody corresponded to a different constellation in the night sky.

-"Music and mathematics are but two expressions of the same cosmic patterns," instructed the compass.
-"Identify each tune and match it to the video game from which it originated."
+""Identify each tune and match it to the video game from which it originated," instructed the compass.

-The Navigator listened carefully to each 8-bit composition, recognizing the mathematical patterns within the music that corresponded to specific games in the kingdom's history.
+The Navigator listened carefully to each 8-bit composition, recognizing the music that corresponded to specific games in the kingdom's history.

 *[Challenge: 8-bit Music identification and matching to related video games]*